Karwar: History

 Karwar township was built by the British in the year 1857 after the Indian Rebellion.
 Karwar is popularly known as the "Kashmir of Karnataka".
 Prior to 1857, Karwar did not exist as a town.
-Honnavara was the district headquarters of Canara district consisting up to Mangalore to Kodibag Karwar, up till Kali river; and Karwar village (Kādwād) existed as hamlets like Habbuwada, Kajubag, Kodibag, Kone, Baad, Kathinkon, Sunkeri, Shirwad, and Binaga.
+Honnavara was the district headquarters of Canara district consisting up to Mangaluru to Kodibag Karwar, up till Kali river; and Karwar village (Kādwād) existed as hamlets like Habbuwada, Kajubag, Kodibag, Kone, Baad, Kathinkon, Sunkeri, Shirwad, and Binaga.
 After that, the river bank towards the north was under the rule of Sadhashiv Nayak and Maratha Confederacy.
-After the mutiny of 1857, the British made division of Canara District into two parts as South Canara with headquarters at Mangalore attached to Madras Presidency and North Canara with headquarters at the newly built town Karwar, which was attached to Bombay Presidency.
+After the mutiny of 1857, the British made division of Canara District into two parts as South Canara with headquarters at Mangaluru attached to Madras Presidency and North Canara with headquarters at the newly built town Karwar, which was attached to Bombay Presidency.
 It was a planned city like Panaji, Mumbai, Dharwad, and Bengaluru.
 After the rule of the Indian Government from 1947, Karwar is more or less neglected politically and kept without major developments.